Laboratory and diagnostics equipment appraisals.

 First ownership, then the platform.

 Many analyzers sit in the lab under reagent-rental or cost-per-test agreements and belong to the manufacturer, so they cannot be appraised as the lab's assets.
-Once title is confirmed, platform generation and manufacturer support lead, then throughput and configuration, whether the system serves a current testing menu, and service and calibration status.
-A platform tied to discontinued assays or out of support is discounted.
+Once title is confirmed, platform generation and manufacturer support carry the most weight.
+Throughput, configuration, service and calibration status, and whether the system serves a current testing menu settle the rest.
+A platform tied to discontinued assays, or out of support, takes a discount.

 Which value applies